mikel-brostrom/yolo_boxmot/README.md

-# A minimum scalable object detection architecture based on ResNet
+# WIP: A minimum scalable object detection architecture based on ResNet